uwu/radio/docs/SERVICES.md

 ## CoordinatorService

-This is the big one - it, well, coordinates the entire server.
+This is the big one - it, well, coordinates everything for one channel.

 Its jobs:
  - Keep track of the current and upcoming song